Wedding Photography at Southwark Register Office/Camberwell House

 Most register offices allow photography of the schedule's signing, and Southwark is quite relaxed about it.

-Covid rules meant that the registrar must be behind a perspex screen that introduces reflections.
-Thankfully, the screen has now gone.
+COVID rules required the registrar to be behind a perspex screen that introduced reflections.
+Thankfully, the screen has now disappeared.

-The intimacy of Southwark means that whatever happens, I can get in close.
+The intimacy of Southwark means that whatever happens, I can get close.
 I love the look on Rachel's face as she makes emotional eye contact with another family member during this young chap's reading.
+This was the first time I photographed Camberwell House.

 I usually take congratulations shots in the garden.
 However, sometimes guests can't wait, and the Garden Room exemplifies this.